AgentschapPlantentuinMeise/interactias/README.md

 # InteractIAS
 ## A Jupyter notebook to extract and study species interation data for invasive alien species

+InteractIAS has many uses, but was specifically developed to inform invasive species risk assessment.
+InteractIAS takes interaction data from the Global Biotic Interactions (GloBI) database.
+It then combines these interactions with occupancy data derived from GBIF to create a species interaction network with nodes weighted by their occupancy.
+This allows users to evaluate if there are species that might be impacted directly or indirectly by an invasive species.
+By weighing the nodes by the occupancy it allows users to evaluate whether the interaction is likely to have a major impact or not.
+Interactions between species are the most important way that invasive species impact other biodiversity.
+Ecosystem models are not yet sophisticated enough to interpret complex interaction networks, so we must rely on expert opinion to evaluate the potential risks of a new invasive species.
+Yet experts in the country were the species is invasive are not likely to have expertise in a species that may come from another continent.
+Therefore, we need tools to support risk assessors do their job and support their conclusions.

 ## Example outputs
 * *[Procambarus clarkii](https://agentschapplantentuinmeise.github.io/interactias/docs/Procambarus%20clarkiiBelgium.html)*
 * *[Muntiacus reevesi](https://agentschapplantentuinmeise.github.io/interactias/docs/Muntiacus%20reevesiBelgium.html)*